Diontae Johnson: Professional career

+Pittsburgh Steelers

 2019

-Johnson was drafted by the Pittsburgh Steelers in the third round, 66th overall, of the 2019 NFL Draft.
+Johnson was selected by the Pittsburgh Steelers in the third round, 66th overall, of the 2019 NFL draft.
 The Steelers originally acquired the selection in a trade that sent Antonio Brown to the Oakland Raiders.

 Johnson made his NFL debut in Week 1 against the New England Patriots.
 In the game, Johnson made three catches for 25 yards in the 33–3 loss.
 In Week 3 against the San Francisco 49ers, Johnson caught three passes for 52 yards and his first career touchdown as the Steelers lost 24–20.
 In Week 8 against the Miami Dolphins, Johnson caught five passes for a career-high 84 yards, including a 45-yard touchdown, in the 27–14 win.
 In Week 11 against the Cleveland Browns on Thursday Night Football, Johnson was concussed after safety Damarious Randall made a helmet to helmet hit on him.
 In Week 14 against the Arizona Cardinals, Johnson caught six passes for 60 yards and a touchdown and returned a punt for an 85-yard touchdown in the 23–17 win, earning him AFC Special Teams Player of the Week.

 On January 3, 2020, Johnson was named to the NFL All-Pro Second-team as a punt return specialist.

 Overall, Johnson finished the 2019 season with 59 receptions for 680 receiving yards and five receiving touchdowns.

 2020

 Johnson finished the 2020 season with 88 receptions for 923 receiving yards and seven receiving touchdowns in 15 games.
 He had two games going over the 100-yard mark on the season.

-In the Wild Card Round of the playoffs against the Cleveland Browns, Johnson recorded 11 catches for 117 yards during the 48–37 loss.
+In the Wild Card Round of the playoffs against the Browns, Johnson recorded 11 catches for 117 yards during the 48–37 loss.

 2021

 Johnson finished the 2021 season with 107 receptions for 1,161 receiving yards and eight receiving touchdowns in 16 games.
 He had three games going over the 100-yard mark on the season.

 In the Wild Card Round of the playoffs against the Kansas City Chiefs, Johnson caught five passes totaling 34 yards and a touchdown in the 42–21 loss.

-After the AFC Championship game which resulted in the Cincinnati Bengals making it to Super Bowl LVI, he was named to his first Pro Bowl, replacing Bengals receiver Ja'Marr Chase.
+After the AFC Championship game, which resulted in the Cincinnati Bengals making it to Super Bowl LVI, he was named to his first Pro Bowl, replacing Bengals receiver Ja'Marr Chase.